igkolfos/compensation-in-greek-fields/README.md

- To run it in windows you just have to download the python installer https://www.python.org/downloads/ (just press the Download PythonX.X.X button) and run the file that it downloads, in order to install it.
+ To run it in Windows you just have to download the python installer https://www.python.org/downloads/ (just press the Download PythonX.X.X button) and run the file which was downloaded, in order to install the python interpreter it needs.
+Just press "next" in every step.
 After the installation you are ready to run the program.